kohkimakimoto/essh/README.md

     parallel = true,
     -- display confirm prompt: default false
     confirm = "Are you OK?",
-    -- description that shows on zsh completion. description = "example macro",
+    -- description that is showed on zsh completion. description = "example macro",
     -- specify remote servers to run a command by tags. if it isn't set, runs command locally. on = {role = "web"},